telerik/document-processing-docs/knowledge-base/console-app-in-net-core.md

 ## Solution

 When you need to create a console application, reference the .Net Standard assemblies.
 They do not depend on the Windows types.
-The .Net standard assemblies do not have the word Windows in their names.
-They are available as: [NuGet packages](https://docs.telerik.com/devtools/document-processing/getting-started/Installation/nuget-packages)
+The .Net standard assemblies do not have the word 'Windows' in their names.
+They are also available as [NuGet packages](https://docs.telerik.com/devtools/document-processing/getting-started/Installation/nuget-packages).